MrBartusek/corkus.py/README.md

 - Modern asynchronous API using `async`/`await` syntax.
 - Easy to use with an object oriented design using `fetch` and helper functions.
-- Implements [most](https://github.com/MrBartusek/corkus.py/milestone/1) of the Wynncraft API.
+- 100% coverage of the Wynncraft API.
 - Proper rate limit handling that prevents 429s.
 - Responses caching to improve speed.